 On July 31, 2008, ANSYS borrowed \$355.0 million from a syndicate of banks.
 The interest rate on the indebtedness provides for tiered pricing with the initial rate at the prime rate + 0.50%, or the LIBOR rate + 1.50%, with step downs permitted after the initial six months under the credit agreement down to a flat prime rate or the LIBOR rate + 0.75%.
 Such tiered pricing is determined by the Company's consolidated leverage ratio.
 The Company's consolidated leverage ratio has been reduced to the lowest pricing tier in the debt agreement.
-During the year ended December 31, 2010, the Company made the required quarterly principal payments of \$23.5 million in the aggregate.
-In addition, the Company made prepayments during the year ended December 31, 2010 totaling \$42.2 million in the aggregate, which reduce, on a pro-rata basis, future quarterly principal installments.
-As of December 31, 2010, required future principal payments total \$31.9 million in 2011, \$74.4 million in 2012 and \$53.1 million in 2013.
+During the year ended December 31, 2011, the Company made the required quarterly principal payments of \$31.9 million in the aggregate.